这不是不相关的东西,在这个时代里不管干什么想不跟IT打交道是不可能的事。就算你只是个在实验室里修电脑的,本文也值得一看。

 to figure something out on your own versus asking someone else,

 take the time to do it yourself.
+You'll remember it longer.
+If

 it takes more than twice as long, ask.